 Q. How often do you practice safety drills and what procedures do you practice?

-· Shelter-in-Place: This action occurs during a weather event, natural disaster or other situation when it is not safe to go outside the building.
-The specific location within the building is determined by the event.
+- Shelter-in-Place: This action occurs during a weather event, natural disaster, or other situation when it is not safe to go outside the building.
+The specific shelter location within the building is determined by the event.

-It is not possible to practice every situation which may occur but we require schools to simulate a number of different scenarios.
+While it is not possible to practice every situation that may occur, school emergency response teams simulate several different scenarios.
 The safety teams use these experiences to review their procedures and refine their responses to meet the unique circumstances of their building and student population.

 Q. What has the district done to make our buildings themselves safer?

 A. We continually review and update our security enhancements, procedures, and processes.
 Our facilities are constructed so that all visitors must be “buzzed” into the building and check in with the main office.
 Our facilities are equipped with swipe card access for all staff along with exterior security cameras located around the perimeter of each building.

 District staff are required to wear identification badges at all times while in the buildings.
 Visitors are required to sign in and receive a visitors’ badge.

 Q. If there is an emergency how will I be contacted?

 A. The Central Bucks School District has various means of communication available for the dissemination of important information.
 Depending on the specific circumstances of the emergency, any or all forms of communication may be used.
 Examples of communications media that may be used include:

 - District Website: www.CBSD.org